langchain-ai/langgraph/docs/docs/concepts/low_level.md

     ...
 ```

 It is also possible to define explicit input and output schemas for a graph.
-Often, in these cases, we define an "internal" schema that contains *all* keys relevant to graph operations.
-But, we use specific `input` and `output` schemas to constrain the input and output.
+In these cases, we define an "internal" schema that contains *all* keys relevant to graph operations.
+But, we also define `input` and `output` schemas that are sub-sets of the "internal" schema to constrain the input and output of the graph.
 See [this notebook](../how-tos/input_output_schema.ipynb) for more detail.

 ### Reducers